 - Another tip is not to overfill the mould with fondant, or you’ll end up needing to cut bits off once you remove it from the mould.
 You want the fondant to come to just below the sides of the mould.

 - For an extra touch, you can brush pearlescent lustre dust across the shells to give them a little glittery shine.
-I like to use the sugarflair lustre dust for this.
+I like to use the sugarflair lustre dust.

 - Alternatively, you can use white chocolate for your seashells by filling the mould with melted white chocolate instead and setting this in the fridge for 5mins.